Optimization on Weak Riemannian Manifolds

 For a vector bundle $\pi \colon E \rightarrow M$ on a smooth manifold, we will write $\Gamma(E)$ for the space of smooth bundle sections.
 In the special case that $E=TM$ is the tangent bundle, we also write $\mathcal{V}(M):=\Gamma(TM)$.

 When establishing Riemannian metrics on locally convex manifolds beyond the Hilbert setting, a crucial distinction arises between \emph{weak} and \emph{strong} Riemannian metrics, essential for the subsequent optimization. \begin{definition}[Weak/Strong Riemannian Manifold] Let $M$ be a $C^1$-manifold.
-A \emph{weak Riemannian metric} $g$ on $M$ is a smooth map
+A \emph{weak Riemannian metric} $g$ on $M$ is a smooth map on the Whitney-sum